-- "Stock" means the common stock of the Company, as adjusted from time to time in accordance with Section 4. (eee) - (fff) "Stock Tender Exercise" means a Stock Tender Exercise as defined in Section 6.3(b)(ii). - "Subsidiary Corporation" means any present or future "subsidiary corporation" of the Company, as defined in Section 424(f) of the (ggg)
+(eee) "Stock" means the common stock of the Company, as adjusted from time to time in accordance with Section 4.
+(000) Clock means the company, as adjusted nom and to ame in accordance with coolen 4.

+- (fff) "Stock Tender Exercise" means a Stock Tender Exercise as defined in Section 6.3(b)(ii). - (ggg) "Subsidiary Corporation" means any present or future "subsidiary corporation" of the Company, as defined in Section 424(f) of the
-Code

-- (hhh) "Ten Percent Owner" means a Participant who, at the time an Option is granted to the Participant, owns stock possessing more than ten percent (10%) of the total combined voting power of all classes of stock of a Participating Company (other than an Affiliate) within the meaning of Section 422(b)(6) of the Code - "Trading Compliance Policy" means the written policy of the Company pertaining to the purchase, sale, transfer or other disposition of the Company's equity securities by Directors, Officers, Employees or other service providers who may possess material, nonpublic information regarding the Company or its securities. - "Vesting Conditions" mean those conditions established in accordance with the Plan prior to the satisfaction of which an Award or (iii) shares subject to an Award remain subject to forfeiture or a repurchase option in favor of the Company exercisable for the Participant's monetary purchase price, if any, for such shares upon the Participant's termination of Service or failure of a performance condition to be satisfied. - Construction.
+(hhh) "Ten Percent Owner" means a Participant who, at the time an Option is granted to the Participant, owns stock possessing more than ten percent (10%) of the total combined voting power of all classes of stock of a Participating Company (other than an Affiliate) within the meaning of Section 422(b)(6) of the Code.

+(iii) "Trading Compliance Policy" means the written policy of the Company pertaining to the purchase, sale, transfer or other disposition of the Company's equity securities by Directors, Officers, Employees or other service providers who may possess material, nonpublic information regarding the Company or its securities.

+(jjj) "Vesting Conditions" mean those conditions established in accordance with the Plan prior to the satisfaction of which an Award or shares subject to an Award remain subject to forfeiture or a repurchase option in favor of the Company exercisable for the Participant's monetary purchase price, if any, for such shares upon the Participant's termination of Service or failure of a performance condition to be satisfied.

+2.2 Construction.
 Captions and titles contained herein are for convenience only and shall not affect the meaning or interpretation of any provision of the Plan.
 Except when otherwise indicated by the context, the singular shall include the plural and the plural shall include the singular.
 Use of the term "or" is not intended to be exclusive, unless the context clearly requires otherwise.

-Administration.
+3. Administration.